 Attend a biometrics appointment:

-If you are under 75 years old, you’ll need to attend an appointment to gather your biometric data.
-At the appointment, USCIS will take a fingerprint scan, a photograph, and your signature.
+If you are under 75 years old, you’ll need to attend an appointment to gather your biometric data, which includes fingerprinting to verify your identity.
+At the appointment, U.S. Citizenship and Immigration Services will take a fingerprint scan, a photograph, and your signature.
 You must bring a valid form of ID, such as your passport, driver’s license, state-issued photo ID card, or military photo identification.

 Naturalization interview:

-The next step is to attend a USCIS interview.
+The next step is to attend a U.S. Citizenship and Immigration Services interview at a USCIS office.
 You will need to bring your passport, marriage certificate (if applicable), tax returns for the past five years, and evidence of your continued residence in the US.
-In the interview, a USCIS officer will ask you about your application, your character, your background, and your travel and immigration history.
+In the interview, a U.S. Citizenship and Immigration Services officer will ask you about your application, your character, your background, and your travel and immigration history.

 Following the interview, you’ll have an English test.
 You’ll be tested on your ability to read, write, and speak basic English.